Just Moved to Texas? Let Us Help You Get Your State License

 3. Go to Your Local DPS

 If you live in a smaller town, you probably will not have to worry about waiting in long lines at DPS.
 If you are in a big city, we recommend seeing if you can get in line virtually online.
-At some DPS locations, you are allowed to check-in online before it opens.
-You just need to give them your phone number, and they will text you with your estimated wait time.
-If you are running behind schedule, you can reply to them that you need more time and they will move you to the back of the line.
+At some DPS locations, you are allowed to check in online before it opens.
+You need to give them your phone number, and they will text you with your estimated wait time.
+If you are running behind schedule, you can reply that you need more time, and they will move you to the back of the line.

 Be aware that this feature doesn’t let you skip the line.
-There very well maybe 100 people in line already, and even if you check-in online, you'll still have to wait.
+There may already be 100 people in line, and even if you check in online, you'll still have to wait.

 When your allotted time has arrived, you will: